 Instructions

 - Pat the roast dry with a paper towel.
-Sprinkle 2 teaspoon salt all over the roast.
+Sprinkle 2 tsp salt all over the roast.
 Cover it with plastic wrap and let it sit at room temperature for 2 hours.
 This step brings the meat to an even temperature, which lets the roast cook more evenly while in the oven.

 - Once the roast has rested at room temperature, preheat the oven to 500°F and place the oven rack in the lower third position.